 These included disproportionately high civilian casualties, Western apathy and often skewed media coverage.

 - 'Well-meaning and misguided' -

-Despite repeated questions on the current context of the Ukraine crisis, Hazanavicius declined to comment on it, with his producer noting that film project began long before the current tensions erupted.
+Despite repeated questions on the current context of the Ukrainian crisis, Hazanavicius declined to comment on it, with his producer noting that that film project began long before the tensions in Ukraine erupted.

 "I've tried not to make a film with a political focus but to look at the human impact of war," Hazanavicius said.